Padma River: Damming

 After the construction of the Farakka Barrage on the Ganges River in West Bengal, the maximum flows in the Padma River were reduced significantly.
-The flow reduction caused many problems in Bangladesh, including the loss of fish species, the drying of the Padma's distributaries, increased saltwater intrusion from the Bay of Bengal, and damage to the mangrove forests of the Sundarbans.
+The flow reduction caused many problems in Bangladesh, including the loss of fish species, the drying of the Padma's distributaries, increased Saltwater intrusion from the Bay of Bengal, and damage to the mangrove forests of the Sundarbans.

 Padma Bridge

 The Padma Bridge is Bangladesh's largest bridge and cost an estimated US$3 billion to complete.
-It was inaugurated on the 25th of June 2022.
+It was inaugurated on 25 June 2022.
 It was supposed to be open to the public in 2013, but the project's future became uncertain when, in June 2012, the World Bank cancelled its $1.2 billion loan over allegations of corruption.
-In June 2014, the government of Bangladesh, proceeded without the loan and hired a Chinese firm to construct the 6.15 km main part of the bridge.
+In June 2014, the Government of Bangladesh, proceeded without the loan and hired a Chinese firm to construct the 6.15 km main part of the bridge.
 In October 2014, it hired a South Korean firm to supervise construction, with the aim of finishing the project by 2018.
-The final (41st) span of the bridge was installed on the 10th of December 2020.
-The last road slab was installed on the span that linked pillars 12 and 13 of the Padma bridge on the 24th of August 2021.
+The final (41st) span of the bridge was installed on 10 December 2020.
+The last road slab was installed on the span that linked pillars 12 and 13 of the Padma bridge on 24 August 2021.